zainabalasadi/CensAus/README.md

 The data is processed into 3 main steps:
 1. Isolate the columns within the .csv file and turn the raw data into readable form using dictionaries.
 For example, column *REGMAR* with a value of *2* translated to "I am widowed".
 This step creates a file of large sentences that is further modified to create the short biographies that are tweeted.
 2. Check each entry from the previous step and combine tweets from 3-5 sentences until each entry is between the 140-280 character limit for a tweet.
 3. Using the python Twitter API, post a row from the resulting .csv file and keep an index file to track the last tweeted entry by line number.
-This step is based on [@everywordbot](https://twitter.com/everyword){target="_blank"} by [Allison Parrish](http://www.decontextualize.com/){target="_blank"}.
+This step is based on <a href="https://twitter.com/everyword" target="_blank">@everywordbot</a> by <a href="http://www.decontextualize.com/" target="_blank">Allison Parrish</a>.

-Setting up the Twitter account and creating an application to run the script can be done by following [these](http://www.zachwhalen.net/posts/how-to-make-a-twitter-bot-with-google-spreadsheets-version-04/){target="_blank"} instructions by Zach Whalen.
+Setting up the Twitter account and creating an application to run the script can be done by following <a href="http://www.zachwhalen.net/posts/how-to-make-a-twitter-bot-with-google-spreadsheets-version-04/" target="_blank">these</a> instructions by Zach Whalen.

 ## Some Past Tweets
 > "INSERT"